This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Organic Neem Oil

 Neem oil is an effective DIY method to control Allium leaf miners in the garden.
 It can be sprayed on plants to kill eggs, larvae, and adults.
-By mixing about 1 oz/ gallon of water and spraying all leaf surfaces (including the undersides of leaves) until completely wet, may prove effective against larvae, stifling their development and killing them before they reach adulthood.
+Mixing about 1 oz/ gallon of water and spraying all leaf surfaces (including the undersides of leaves) until completely wet may prove effective against larvae, stifling their development and killing them before adulthood.

 Also, it may act as a repellent, preventing adult Allium leaf miners from landing on plants or laying their eggs on the leaves.
 Because of the nature of this oil being natural, it is non-toxic, biodegradable and environmentally friendly.
 They can also be used on edible plants and house plants.